 Dementia with Lewy bodies is the third most common cause of dementia.

 Dementia with Lewy bodies can cause common dementia symptoms, including problems with memory and thinking skills.

-There are also some more specific symptoms associated with the disease.
-Some of these symptoms are also seen in Parkinson’s dementia.
+However, there are some more specific symptoms associated with the disease.
+Some of these symptoms are also seen in PDD.

 These symptoms include:

 - Changes in alertness and attention, and periods of confusion, that may be unpredictable and change from hour-to-hour or day-to-day.

 - Movement problems – Parkinson’s-type symptoms such as slower movements, stiffness in the arms and legs, and shaking or trembling.

 - Visual hallucinations – Seeing things that are not really there, e.g. people or animals.
 These often happen repeatedly and are realistic and well-formed.